ctron/package-drone/README.md

 * Provide access to bundles by an OBR layout (it can do R5)
 * Run on Windows - it is known not to work
-* Run on Mac OS X - it is completly untested
+* Run on Mac OS X - it is completely untested

 What it is not designed to do
 -----------------